lee-hanhee/music-timeline/README.md

 # Music Timeline

 A full-stack web application that allows users to create a shared music timeline.
-Users can search for songs using the Spotify API, add them to a timeline, play music using the Spotify Web Playback SDK, and add songs to their Spotify playlists.
+Users can search for songs using the Spotify API, add them to a timeline, and add songs to their Spotify playlists.

 ## Features

 - Search for songs using the Spotify API
 - Add songs to a shared timeline
-- Play music using the Spotify Web Playback SDK
 - Add songs to Spotify playlists
 - User-specific timelines (Kate, Victor, Hanhee)
 - Spotify authentication for playlist management and playback